1x997/Intelligent-NVR-platform/README.md

 #Intelligent-NVR-platform
- this project contain 3 parts
+ this project contain 3 parts <br />
     1:)camera side: use c++ to invoke camera SDK <br />
     2:)caffe side:use python to invoke caffe module,and do some business <br />
     3:)web side:use java ,j2ee to get results from caffe side,to exhibit <br />